oxfordmmm/FN5/README.md

 Using the cryptic set of 15229 samples, on a VM with 64 cores (using max 250 threads):

 * Time to parse and save to disk: 2min 33s
-* Time to construct SNP matrix with cutoff 20: 6min 20s
+* Time to construct SNP matrix with cutoff 20: 3min 38s

+By not returning anything in cases where the comparison > cutoff, matrix size shows significant decrease, as does time taken

 ## Compile
 ```